AcroMedia/commerce-demo/README.md

 1. So that people can view, interact and login to an actual working demo site.
 2. So that developers can install, trial and review code and configuration.
-3. This is __NOT__ intended to be a base for building a new project, for that we recommend generating your own composer files yourself or use the [Commerce Kickstart](https://install.commercekickstart.com).
+3. So that the community can see and discuss what Drupal Commerce includes basically out of-the-box.

-So that the community can see and discuss what Drupal Commerce includes basically out of-the-box.
+__NOTE:__ This is __NOT__ intended to be a base for building a new project, for that we recommend generating your own composer files yourself or use the [Commerce Kickstart](https://www.commercekickstart.com).

 ## Welcome!